 The length of time that a practitioner should hold a pose will also vary based on the style of yoga they are practicing:

-Vinyasa Yoga typically involves flowing through poses quickly and smoothly, with minimal emphasis on holding the poses for an extended period of time.
-Typically each pose is held for not more than 5 breaths.
+Vinyasa Yoga The word vinyasa comes from Sanskrit, roughly meaning to place in a particular manner.
+Also known as flow yoga, this style of yoga typically involves flowing through poses quickly and smoothly, with minimal emphasis on holding the poses for an extended period of time.
+Typically, each pose is held for not more than 5 breaths.
+It also follows the chronology of inhaling when you get into a pose and exhaling as you transpose into another.
+The nature of this form enables individuals to develop a balanced body and prevent incurring injuries from repetitive motion.

 Yin Yoga is a passive practice which requires the practitioner to hold the poses for much longer periods of time, sometimes with the aid of props – ranging from two to five minutes, or even ten minutes per pose.
 Yin Yoga is designed to target the connective tissues of the body, namely the ligaments, joints and fascia, and induce a deep sense of relaxation and peace in the practitioner.
 Among some yoga poses to hold for a long time in this practice include Balasana (Child’s Pose), and Baddha Konasana (Bound Angle Pose).